 Graphics cards are a critical component of any personal computer, and a graphics card failure can make a PC unusable.

-Fortunately, the graphics card is also a component that it is fairly easy to diagnose with problems.
+Fortunately, the graphics card is also a component that is fairly easy to diagnose with problems.
 Graphics cards can fail in a number of different ways, but there are usually warning signs that give you plenty of time to line up a replacement.

 In this article, I’ll show you how to spot the signs of an impending problem, how to troubleshoot existing problems, and how to figure out what’s going wrong with your card.